Samuel1-ona/Exploring-the-Core-SQL-Syntax-for-Analyzing-Celo-Blockchain-Transactions/README.md

-##  Let's dive into a practical example to demonstrate how to extract information from a Celo transaction using SQL.

-Let's say we have a Celo_transactions table with the following columns: transaction_id, sender_address, receiver_address, amount, gas_fee, and transaction_date.
+* # Let's say we have a Celo_transactions table with the following columns: transaction_id, sender_address, receiver_address, amount, gas_fee, and transaction_date.
 The goal is to analyze a specific transaction and extract relevant information.

 *  ## Find transaction details for a specific transaction ID: